Berkeley-CS61B/website-sp24/projects/proj1a/flags.md

 ### Flags for toList tests

-- "to_list_empty": Check that toList works with empty LinkedListDeque.
+- "to_list_empty": Check that toList works with empty LinkedListDeque61B.
-- "to_list_nonempty": Check that toList works with non-empty LinkedListDeque.
+- "to_list_nonempty": Check that toList works with non-empty LinkedListDeque61B.